|

 to very close to the ground.
 This type of tripod does not have

-attachments from part way down the legs to the center post; i.e. the
+attachments from the legs to the center post; i.e. the

 legs can move independently.
 Please use a cable release or know how to

-work your camera's timer delay to avoid camera shake.
+work the camera's timer delay to avoid camera shake.
 Also bring hiking

 boots and a flashlight to the field portions of the workshop.
 We will

 be walking in pre dawn and post sunset darkness.
-Consider bringing your
+Consider bringing a

-laptop with Photoshop CS3, CS4 or CS5 and calibrate the monitor.
+laptop with a recent version of Photoshop and calibrate the monitor.

 Mountain Reflections Photography, Inc. is authorized by the